Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Mathematical Formulation

 \subsection{Financial Market}

+Let $(\Omega,\calF,\Q)$ be a complete probability space representing an arbitrage-free financial market.
 We assume the financial market consists of a risk-free asset and a risky asset whose price processes are denoted by $S_0$ and $S_1$, respectively.
 The risk-free asset is assumed to compound continuously at a constant rate of $r>0$ per annum.\footnote{The risk-free rate can also be assumed to be a deterministic function of time or a stochastic process \citep[see, for example,][]{Gudkov-2019, Molent-2020, Shevchenko-2017}.} The processes $S_0$ and $S_1$ are assumed to evolve according to

 Here, $\sigma>0$ is the (constant) volatility coefficient and $B$ is a standard $\Q$-Brownian motion.
 It is understood that $\Q$ is a probability measure under which $S_1/S_0$ is a $\Q$-martingale.